 How to Do a Perfect Lean Bulk

 What is a lean bulk?
 It sounds almost like an oxymoron.
-How can you pack on muscle and lean up at the same time?
+How can you build muscle and lean up at the same time?

-This isn’t possible according to conventional wisdom – which is indeed the case if you follow the traditional bulking diet where you eat massive amounts of food to pack on muscle.
+This isn’t possible according to conventional wisdom – which is indeed the case if you follow the traditional bulking diet where you eat massive amounts of food in building muscle.
 Of course, people who follow this diet end up with muscle that’s buried in the mounds of fat they gained along the way.

 Here’s the good news: bulking up while staying lean is highly possible – even easy – if you train and eat the Kinobody way.